 From the material point of view, the steel formwork is made of steel and the wood formwork is made of wood.
 Steel formwork for concrete is generally made according to the modulus size.
 After the concrete is demolished, the concrete surface is still relatively smooth and beautiful.
 The steel formwork can be placed before or after the installation of the reinforcement.
 The steel formwork is placed before the steel bars are installed, which is convenient and easy to place and install.
 It can visually monitor the concrete pouring process, thereby reducing the risk of pores and honeycomb structures.
 The commonly used wooden formwork is nine plywood, mirror panel, and bamboo plywood.
 It is more convenient to use, and it is generally used on some special-shaped concrete components because it is easier to cut and make.

-Due to the difference in nature, steel formwork and wooden formwork have different advantages.
+Due to the difference in nature, metal shuttering for concrete and wooden formwork have different advantages.

 (1) Steel formwork